-Al Jazeera journalist beaten, arrested by Israeli forces from Gaza hospital
+Al Jazeera journalist freed after 12-hour arrest by Israeli forces in Gaza

 ‘A wonderful human’: Al Jazeera colleagues remember Samer Abudaqa

+Al-Ghoul told Al Jazeera after his release that Israeli forces destroyed media equipment and arrested journalists gathered in a room used by media teams.
+He said the journalists were stripped of their clothes and forced to lie on their stomachs as they were blindfolded and their hands tied.

+Israeli soldiers would open fire to scare them if there was any movement, al-Ghoul said.
+He added that he had heard that some of his colleagues were also released, but he did not have enough information about their whereabouts.

-Witnesses said the Al Jazeera reporter was dragged away by Israeli forces, who also destroyed the broadcasting vehicles of news crews at the medical facility.
-The hospital, the largest in the Gaza Strip, has served as a base for journalists to report on Israel’s more than five-month war on the Palestinian enclave.
+Al-Shifa Hospital, the largest in the Gaza Strip, has served as a base for journalists to report on Israel’s more than five-month war on the Palestinian enclave.

-Al Jazeera’s Hani Mahmoud, reporting from Rafah, said al-Ghoul has been “tortured, beaten and detained by the Israeli military along with his crew member on the ground”.
+Al Jazeera’s Hani Mahmoud, reporting from Rafah, said al-Ghoul was “tortured, beaten and detained by the Israeli military along with his crew member on the ground”.

 Mahmoud, quoting witnesses, said many Palestinians were beaten and verbally abused, some blindfolded and their hands tied behind their backs.
 They were then put inside an Israeli military truck and taken to an unknown location, he said.